Group 47: Goals

-authors, the so-called Nachkriegsliteratur (post-war literature).
+authors, of the so-called Nachkriegsliteratur (post-war literature).
 In addition, the group openly criticized the idealized, poetic dewey-eyedness of some modern prose, as well as the tendency to write about distant time instead of the here-and-now.

 Literature Prize

 The Literature Prize of Gruppe 47 was awarded to as yet unknown authors starting in 1950.
 The money for the first two awards was donated by the American publisher, Coward-McCann.
 Later it was funded by various publishers and radio stations.
 Complete list of recipients: